JanssenProject/jans/docs/cedarling/reference/cedarling-multi-issuer.md

 Multi-issuer authorization is not limited to JWTs.
 A **custom token processor** lets Rust consumers authorize on **non-JWT** credentials like opaque tokens, API keys, vendor-specific formats, or tokens whose validation uses cryptography Cedarling does not implement while reusing the same entity builder, `context.tokens.*` machinery, and policies as JWTs.

 > **Trust model:** the processor's output is **authoritative**.
-Cedarling performs no signature, issuer, or expiration verification on a custom token, validating the payload is entirely the processor's responsibility.
+Cedarling performs no signature or issuer verification on a custom token, validating the payload is entirely the processor's responsibility.
 Treat a registered processor as fully trusted code.
+The one exception is expiration: if the processor reports one (via `expiration` or an `exp` claim), Cedarling rejects the token once that time has passed.

 > **Availability:** the processor is a Rust trait object registered on a live instance, so this feature is **Rust-native only** (native and the `blocking` client).
 It is not exposed through the WASM or UniFFI bindings.